GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_2.md

 width: 750px
 name: Create an Overview
 ---
-Add a the extent of the main map to your overview map (the red rectangle on the overview)
+Add a the extent of the main map to your overview map (the red rectangle in the bottom right corner)
 ```

 :::{dropdown} Video: Setting up an overview map